upmaru/memovee-tama/tmdb-movie-analytics/artifact.md

 **Note**: If the user specifically requests a "less colorful" or "monochrome" treemap, you can remove the entire `plotOptions` section to use the default treemap coloring scheme.

-#### Horizontal Bar Charts
+#### Bar Charts Data Labels
-When using horizontal bar charts (`"horizontal": true`), set the data label orientation to horizontal for better readability:
+For both horizontal and vertical bar charts, data labels should use horizontal orientation for better readability:

+**Horizontal Bar Charts:**
 ```json
 "plotOptions": {
   "bar": {